MicrosoftDocs/windows-ai-docs/docs/train-model-custom-vision.md

 3. Click Train at the top of the page.
 The Performance tab will open and show Iteration 1 is in process.
 Wait until it finishes, and then your model will be ready to test!

+> It's recommended that at least 30 images of each class or category are included for a prototype classifier.
+In the interests of time, we're only providing 15 images for each class so we should expect slightly lower accuracy compared to a fully trained version.

 ## 4. Test the model

 1. Click on "Quick test" on the top of the Performance tab.